artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 ### App State

 Think of every variable inside your application, that is your application's state.
 You could not make an app worth using without state.
 In MVC, MVVM, VIPER and other native patterns, there is no consistent way to handle changes in those variables.
-React uses a common state pattern though the use of specific terminology: "[props](#props)", "[context](#context)" and "[#state](#state-again)".
+React uses a common state pattern though the use of specific terminology: "[props](#props)", "[context](#context)" and "[state](#state-again)".

 Yes, the "state" and "state" thing is a little confusing, we'll get to it.